freelan-developers/teapot/docs/source/the_party_file.rst

             filters: windows
           - http://ftp.gnu.org/pub/gnu/libiconv/libiconv-1.14.tar.gz

-Sources are tried in the declaration order for a given attendee.
-In this example, when `teapot` tries to download the archive for the attendee, it will first try the first one, only on Windows.
-If the first one fails (say because of a network error), or if `teapot` is run on a Unix variant, it will skip to the second source.
+Sources are tried in the declaration order for a given :term:`attendee`.
+In this example, when :term:`teapot` tries to download the archive for the :term:`attendee`, it will first try the first one, only on Windows.
+If the first one fails (say because of a network error), or if :term:`teapot` is run on a Unix variant, it will skip to the second source.

 You may also extend tea-party and implement your own fetchers, should you have specific needs.

 Unpackers
 +++++++++

-At some point before the build, `teapot` must convert a downloaded (often compressed) archive into a source tree.
+At some point before the build, :term:`teapot` must convert a downloaded (often compressed) archive into a source tree.
 This is what *unpackers* are for.

 The unpacker selection is done automatically, depending on the mimetype of the downloaded archive.
-That is, the only way to choose which unpacker to use, is to change the mimetype of the attendee.
+That is, the only way to choose which unpacker to use, is to change the mimetype of the :term:`attendee`.

 By default, *tea-party* provides the following unpackers: